Green armies: First revolts

 Among the initial movements would be the Livny rebellion, easily put down during August 1918.
 Also included is the Izhevsk–Votkinsk Uprising of that year and what is considered the first true vostante, the Chapan rebellion, which broke out on the banks of the Volga, in the districts of Karsun, Syzran, Sengilei and Stavropol in 1919.

 It should be mentioned that the Kuban and Don Cossacks and the tribes of Caucasus rose up in 1920, forming their own peasant guerrillas.
 The latter reached more than 30,000 rebels in arms.
 They remained very active until the summer of the following year, when they will be definitively defeated, although small green parties in Kuban, Don and Western Siberia remained active until 1923.
-Later, in 1924, there would be a last revolt n of the field georgia no. It was quickly and harshly repressed.
+Later, in 1924, there would be a last revolt in Georgia.
+It was quickly and harshly repressed.

 Ukrainian Atamans

-Danylo Ilkovych Terpylo led a Ukrainian nationalist peasant uprising characterized by anti-semitic pogroms.
+Danylo Ilkovych Terpylo led a Ukrainian nationalist peasant uprising characterized by antisemitic pogroms.
 He came to control the countryside of the Kiev province, but not the big cities, and had 20,000 armed followers.

 Another green movement was the brief rebellion of Nykyfor Hryhoriv, ataman of Kherson, and Yuriy Tyutyunnyk.
 Hryhoriv was an opportunistic leader who knew how to switch sides when it suited him.

 Siberian rebellions

 Admiral Kolchak made the fatal mistake of winning the animosity of peasants eager for agricultural reform by restoring the rights of landowners.
 The problem worsened in early 1919.
 Kolchak resorted to terror to appease them.
 With his rear weakened by the wear and tear of the guerrillas, the White regime could not stop the Bolshevik advance, which on the other hand, knew how to add local partisans to its forces wherever it advanced.

-At the beginning of 1920 the "Pitchfork uprising" broke out, led by the "Army of Black Eagles" and spread through the fields of Kazan, Simbirsk and Ufa.
+At the beginning of 1920 the Pitchfork uprising broke out, led by the Army of Black Eagles, which spread through the fields of Kazan, Simbirsk and Ufa.
 However, the rapid Bolshevik reaction brought their annihilation the following month.

 Between the beginning of 1921 and the end of 1922, the West Siberian rebellion took place, the largest green uprising, and perhaps the least studied, both in number of rebels and in size geographic.